-We meet in Mesa Vista Hall 1104 (History Department Common Room) for about an hour, but feel free to arrive late or leave early as your schedule permits.
+We usually meet on Fridays from 3:30 to 5, but feel free to arrive late or leave early as your schedule permits.
 While we encourage everyone to participate in the conversation, you are more than welcome to simply hang out and listen!

 Many of our events discuss a pre-circulated paper, but don't be afraid to turn up even if you haven't had a chance to read it.
 When available, links to download the paper should be clearly visible beneath the abstract.

 On December 22, 2017, President Trump signed the GOP Tax Bill, which authorizes oil and gas exploration and development in the coastal plain of the Arctic National Wildlife Refuge, a biological nursery of global significance and a place the indigenous Gwich’in people of northeast Alaska and northwest Canada call, “The Sacred Place Where Life Begins”.

 For millennia, the Gwich’in, who call themselves “the caribou people”, have relied upon the Porcupine River caribou herd for nutritional, cultural and spiritual sustenance.
 Oil drilling in the caribou calving and nursing grounds in the Arctic Refuge coastal plain would be a violation of Gwich’in human rights and will endanger their food security.